AnimusUNO/animus-social/docs/CONFIG.md

 - Test configuration changes in development
 - Keep configuration files organized and commented

-This configuration guide provides comprehensive information for setting up and customizing Sanctum Social agents.
+This configuration guide provides comprehensive information for setting up and customizing Animus Social agents.
 For additional help, see the troubleshooting guide or contact support.